Day 3 - Thursday, 19 June

 • tour of Fenix Museum in Rotterdam - Led by the Communication team.

-• or tour of Voorlinden Museum in Wassenaar - Led by Joop van Caldenborgh, Chairman of the board of Museum Voorlinden, talking about the design and construction of the museum and showing highlights of the building and its collection.
+• or tour of Voorlinden Museum in Wassenaar - Led by Joop van Caldenborgh, chairman of the board of Museum Voorlinden, talking about the design and construction of the museum and showing highlights of the building and its collection.

-Evening - 18:00 to 20:00
+Evening - 19:00 to 20:00

 End of conference drinks at a secret location